 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Yes, one of the keys to a successful colonoscopy is getting your colon as clean as possible, which includes your diet days before the exam and the laxative “clean-out” beforehand.
 But improvements — in the liquid you drink, the amount of liquid you drink and the timing — make the whole process easier to swallow.

 Here gastroenterologist Carol Burke, MD, explains what you need to know.

-The American Cancer Society estimates that about 53,000 people will die from colorectal cancer in 2020.
-Colorectal cancer is the third leading cause of cancer-related deaths in U.S. men and women.
+The American Cancer Society estimates that about 53,000 people will die from colorectal cancer in 2021.
+Colorectal cancer is one of the leading causes of cancer-related deaths in U.S. men and women.

 The good news?
 The death rate continues to drop, thanks to early screenings and better treatment.
-The key is to have regular exams beginning at age 45 to 50, or earlier if you have risk factors.
+The key is to have regular exams beginning at age 45, or earlier if you have risk factors.

 Drinking a laxative prep to cleanse the bowel isn’t everyone’s favorite thing to do.
 But it’s a key part of your colonoscopy.
 “If the colon lining is not clear of solid and liquid, then bowel residue can cover polyps — which are a precursor for cancer — and can be missed,” Dr. Burke says.

 Good preps make the exam more effective and efficient.
 If your prep is poor, the doctor may need to repeat your exam — and you’ll need to repeat the prep.

 You’ll start preparing for your colonoscopy a couple of days before you drink the bowel-cleansing agent.

 In a recent study, she and other researchers compared the split-dose prep to conventional single dose, night before bowel-cleansing methods.
 They found that a split-dose bowel preparation decreased the intensity and duration of bowel movements, caused less patient inconvenience and improved bowel preparation.